Whatsapp Icon

 • Purity: Look for supplements that specify the percentage of glutamine, aiming for products that offer 100% L-glutamine without unnecessary fillers or additives.

-• Third-Party Testing: Choosing products that have been independently tested by third-party organizations, such as USP (U.S. Pharmacopeia) or NSF International, can provide assurance regarding the quality, purity, and potency of the supplement.
+• Third-Party Testing: Choosing products that have been independently tested by third-party organizations, such as USP (U.S. Pharmacopeia) or NSF International, can assure the quality, purity, and potency of the supplement.

 • Manufacturing Standards: Supplements manufactured in facilities that follow Good Manufacturing Practices (GMP) are more likely to be free of contaminants and consistent in quality.

-• Clear Labeling: High-quality supplements will have clear labeling detailing the dosage, instructions for use, and any potential allergens.
+• Clear Labeling: High-quality supplements will have clear labels detailing the dosage, instructions for use, and any potential allergens.
 Avoid supplements with vague or incomplete labels.

 Avoiding Potential Interactions with Cancer Treatments